 Smooth Hydrangea can be grown in most climates in the United States other than parts of the west coast and some of the furthest south areas such as southern Texas, southern Florida, and the bottom part of Louisiana.
 It is most commonly seen in the east, particularly in New York, Oklahoma, Louisiana, Iowa, Missouri, and Florida.

 A Smooth Hydrangea should receive anywhere from four to six hours of sun as a minimum.
-More than six might be necessary in some circumstances.
-It can have partial shade or full sun for it to thrive the most, but the more sun it has, the moister the soil will need to be.
+More than six might be necessary for some circumstances.
+It can have partial shade or full sun for it to thrive the most, but the more sun it has, the more moist the soil will need to be.

 Panicle Hydrangea (Hydrangea paniculata) is a type of hydrangea native to Asia that’s known for both its conical flower clusters and for its incredible tolerance to cold temperatures.
 They are among the least susceptible hydrangeas to the bitter winter cold.
-Some popular types of Panicle Hydrangea include Quick Fire Hydrangea, Vanilla Strawberry Hydrangea, and Bobo Hydrangea.
+Some popular types of Panicle Hydrangea include Limelight Hydrangea, Little Lime Hydrangea, Quick Fire Hydrangea, Vanilla Strawberry Hydrangea, and Bobo Hydrangea.

 Panicle Hydrangeas are the least demanding of the hydrangeas to grow, and they are some of the most dependable as well.
 Similar to some of the other types previously mentioned, Panicle Hydrangeas are shrubs that are pretty tough and can survive in climates within the 3-8 or 9 hardiness zones.
 This covers basically everywhere that isn’t far south or on the west coast.